iterative/mlem.ai/content/docs/use-cases/cicd.md

           sh upload_to_pypi.sh package
 ```

-Learn more about packaging in Get Started [Get Started](/doc/packaging).
+Learn more about packaging in [Get Started](/doc/get-started/packaging).

 ### Deploy